 Louisiana Slave Conspiracies: a collaborative multidisciplinary project which aims to publish and contextualize documents concerning the slave rebellions of 1791 and 1795.

-Forthcoming.
+2020.
 Sincere or heart-felt?: Sincerity, convention, and bilingualism in French and Spanish letters.
-Multilingua.
+Multilingua 39(1).
+Available here.

 2017.
 Past tenses in contact in 18th and 19th century French and Spanish.
 Proceedings of the Forty-Third Annual Meeting of the Berkeley Linguistics Society.
 Berkeley, CA: Berkeley Linguistics Society, pp. 415-431.
 Available here.